EUDAT-Training/B2SHARE-Training/05_Create_new_record.md

     "created": "2016-11-17T13:14:42.155419+00:00"
 }
 ```

+Your draft record is now published as a new record!

 An EPIC persistent identifier and DOI (`ePIC_PID` and `DOI` fields) have been automatically generated and added to the metadata.
 The `owners` field array contains the internal user IDs.